 4. Competitive Analysis

-A good business plan will present a clear comparison of your business to your direct and indirect competitors.
-You’ll need to show that you know their strengths and weaknesses and you know how your business will stack up.
-If there are any issues that could prevent you from jumping into the market, like high upfront costs, it’s best to say so.
-This information will go in your market analysis section.
+A good business plan will present a clear comparison of your business vs your direct and indirect competitors.
+This is where you prove your knowledge of the industry by breaking down their strengths and weaknesses.
+Your end goal is show how your business will stack up.
+And if there are any issues that could prevent you from jumping into the market, like high upfront costs, this is where you will need to be forthcoming.
+Your competitive analysis will go in your market analysis section.

 5. Description of Management and Organization

-Following your market analysis, your business plan will outline the way that your organization will be set up.
-You’ll introduce your company managers and summarize their skills and primary job responsibilities.
-If you want to, you can create a diagram that maps out your chain of command.
+Your business must also outline how your organization is set up.
+Introduce your company managers here and summarize their skills and primary job responsibilities.
+An effective way could be to create a diagram that maps out your chain of command.

 Don’t forget to indicate whether your business will operate as a partnership, a sole proprietorship or a business with a different ownership structure.
 If you have a board of directors, you’ll need to identify the members.